apache/beam/website/www/site/content/en/documentation/runners/twister2.md

 * Native support for Beam side-inputs.

-The [Beam Capability Matrix](/documentation/runners/capability-matrix/) documents the supported capabilities of the Jet Runner.
+The [Beam Capability Matrix](/documentation/runners/capability-matrix/) documents the supported capabilities of the Twister2 Runner.

 ## Running WordCount with the Twister2 Runner